About Us

 Richmanalis@me.com

-Our church is governed by its bylaws.
-Click button below to read the most current.
+Our congregation is governed by its bylaws.

 The bylaws specify that we have a Board of Trustees elected at our annual meeting who serve for a 2 year term.